Overview

 When it’s low tide, you can walk across the bay that connects Mont Saint-Michel to the mainland with a guide.
 Walking across the vast expanse of sand and water, surrounded by panoramic views of the Normandy coast, is just breathtaking.
 On top of that, you can experience real quick sand in the bay.
 It definitely a must-do activity when visiting Mont Saint-Michel and a great way to experience the island’s natural unique setting.

-It's important to note that you should not cross the bay by yourself.
-Mont Saint-Michel is known for having Europe's largest tidal variations and quicksands.
-For a safe and memorable experience, it's recommended to book a guided walk with a local expert who can share their knowledge and ensure a smooth crossing.
+Important: You should not cross the bay by yourself.
+Mont Saint-Michel is known for having Europe’s largest tidal variations and quicksands.
+For a safe and memorable experience, it’s recommended to book a guided walk with a local expert who can share their knowledge and ensure a smooth crossing.
 They will probably even let you experience the quicksand in a safe way.

 Advertising